fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 ### Let's start defining the application

-Something has changed from last application we built.
+Something has changed from the last application we built.
 Our logic is becoming more and more complicated, we need organization.

 We created a class named **Application** that inherits from Gtk::Application.

-At the end of the scritp you can see that we are going to instantiate that class and run it.
+At the end of the script, you can see that we are going to instantiate that class and run it.

 All windgets we are going to use are going to become attributes of this class.